 As noted above, the Company has identified that the current level of STI opportunity offered to KMP is well below the average offered at comparable peers.
-In FY20, the maximum STI opportunity for the Managing Director will be increased from 50 per cent to 100 per cent of his Fixed Annual Remuneration (FAR), and for other KMP from 40 per cent of their FAR to per cent.In addition, from FY20 any amounts declared under the STI programme above 50 per cent of FAR for the Managing Director and 40 per cent of FAR for other KMP will be settled in equity that will be released over the following two years, subject to ongoing service.
+In FY20, the maximum STI opportunity for the Managing Director will be increased from 50% to 100% of his Fixed Annual Remuneration (FAR), and for other KMP from 40% of their FAR to 80%.

+In addition, from FY20 any amounts declared under the STI programme above 50% of FAR for the Managing Director and 40% of FAR for other KMP will be settled in equity that will be released over the following two years, subject to ongoing service.